Power Price Forecasting: Start With the Weather

 From a major exporter of power, it will turn into a major importer of power.
 It will make massive investments in wind and solar, but also in gas which is flexible enough to help balance the non-controllable new renewables.
 New technologies like batteries and hydrogen can help balance the market and perhaps reduce the use of gas in the next phase.

-The power exchange lines in Europe will also affect power prices.
+The interconnectors in Europe will also affect power prices.

 Tor Reier’s team now has a forecast until 2050.
 The 100-page paper explains in detail the expectations for the European power market from the point of view of investment analysis.

 “We have forecasts for all geographical areas in Europe with all time horizons – from 15 minutes Intraday forecasts to 30 years of investment analysis.
 You can check the analysis on our web pages or feed the data into your own models through a modern API.
-Short-term, you will know what you need to produce in the next hours.
-Long-term, you will know what will happen all the way up to 2050.
-In the green transition, we’ve got the power industry covered.”
+Short-term, we tell power producers what price they are likely to receive for their production as well as what their aggregate production is likely to be.
+Long-term, they will get a good indication of what will happen all the way up to 2050,” says Tor Reier Lilleholt.